 The goal of utilizing the Ulrich HR competency model is to be able to make good and effective shifts from that of strategic management, to administrative, and Human Resources.
 Although there are people who might question the efficiency and relevance of the Ulrich HR Model today considering that it may be well past its prime, there still are a lot of businesses that find it a tangible part of business management.

-Dave Ulrich was no ordinary author as he was in fact looked upon as the great “Father of Human Resources; according to HR Magazine.
+HR Champion Dave Ulrich was no ordinary author as he was in fact looked upon as the great “Father of Human Resources; according to HR Magazine.
 This is a well-deserved recognition considering the contributions he has accorded the Human Resources industry.
 The dilemma today is that many people would claim that Ulrich HR competency Model could be impractical and insignificant in the 21st century or even beyond.
-Although, yes, many businesses still thrive in such practices, people were put in the dark ages in term of strategic
+Although, yes, many businesses still thrive in such practices, people were put in the dark ages in term of strategic maneuvers which could work well back in 1995 but is regarded obsolete and irrelevant today.

 According to HR Magazine, “People too often see the structure part of his theories as a ‘solution’ – something which, once implemented, will automatically deliver brilliant HR.
 As with anything, the reality is of course much more nuanced.
 As with anything, it’s often not what you do, but how – or rather how intelligently – you do it,” said Ulrich.